azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 The command creates your ~/.kube/config file.
 It is an alternative to the command you ran earlier that redirected the terraform kube_config output.

-The kubectl binary is alfready included part of the Cloud Shell container image, so you can use that straight away without having to install:
+The kubectl binary is already included as part of the Cloud Shell container image, so you can use that straight away without having to install it:

 ```bash
 kubectl get pods